-Professional development continues to be important in our learning scenario.
+Professional development will continue to be important in any learning scenario with which we are faced.
 Staff meetings and collaboration time will continue according to contractual agreements.
-Staff will be provided more frequent opportunities and options for training and learning.

-The following list provides based stakeholder input.
 Professional development will be provided virtually both at the start of the year and throughout to support teachers.
-The following list outlines some of the trainings that will be offered and ongoing input will determine any additional training needs:
+The following list outlines some of the trainings that will be offered:

-- COVID-19 safety protocols for in-person instruction - District learning management system - · Digital software and curriculum - ELD (Benchmark and Roadmap) - · Pedagogy in a distance learning environment - · Assessment validity and reliability in remote administration
+- COVID-19 safety protocols for in-person instruction - District learning management system - Digital software and curriculum - ELD (Benchmark and Roadmap) - Pedagogy in a distance learning environment - Assessment validity and reliability in remote administration